4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 Let me reassure you, you only need one method of planning a novel: the one that works for you.

 If you are following this blog series, you will be given all the methods and tips for how I plan my books.
-You may tweak and change its parts however it fits you.
+You may tweak and change its parts however you like.
 Once you find what fits your method, you may find that planning is your new favorite first draft and writing strategy.

 And remember—planning a novel before writing one is always less work than trying to find and edit inconsistencies after you’re done.